ojasraundale/cartpole/README.md

 $\phi(s) = [1, \cos(1 \pi x), \cos(2 \pi x), \ldots, \cos(M \pi x), \cos(1 \pi v), \cos(2 \pi v), \ldots, \cos(M \pi v), \cos(1 \pi \omega), \cos(2 \pi \omega), \ldots, \cos(M \pi \omega), \cos(1 \pi \dot{\omega}), \cos(2 \pi \dot{\omega}), \ldots, \cos(M \pi \dot{\omega})]^\top.$

+Where $M$ is the order of the fourier transform.

+A policy parameter $\theta$ is chosen.

+If $\phi(s)^\top \theta$ > 0: Action RIGHT is chosen.

+Else: Action LEFT is chosen

 ## Evolution Strategy for Black Box Optimization methods.
+[Salimans et al.](https://arxiv.org/abs/1703.03864)'s ES method was used to generate new policies and evaluate them.
+It starts with a policy $\theta_0 \in \mathbb{R}^n$ with random parameters as an initial \textit{guess}.
+It then repeatedly tweaks the guess a bit, randomly; and moves the current guess slightly towards whatever tweaks worked better.
+Concretely, at each episode $t$, the algorithm generates many (say, \textit{nPerturbations}$=20$) random-noise perturbation vectors $\epsilon_i$.
+These are then used to generate a population of perturbed policies, each of which is only slightly different than the current one.
+The parameters of each perturbed policy are $\theta_t + \sigma \epsilon_i$, where $\sigma$ is an exploration parameter.
+The algorithm evaluates each of the perturbed policies by running it in the environment $N$ times, using the function \texttt{estimate\_J}.
+This produces the corresponding policy performance evaluations, $J_i$.
+The updated policy parameter vector $\theta_{t+1}$, then, is the weighted sum of the \textit{nPerturbations} random-noise vectors, where each weight is proportional to the performance $J_i$ of the corresponding perturbed policy.